Mariners lose to Angels 7-3 as playoff drought continues - WHIZ News

 But the crispness he showed against the A’s was absent again.
 Ohtani homered on the third pitch of the game.
 Two walks, two hits — including an RBI double from David Fletcher — and a sacrifice fly ended Anderson’s day after just five outs.

-Left-hander Anthony Misciewicz failed to get through the fourth, giving up a two-out hit to Phil Gosselin and Walsh’s 29th homer of the season to give the Angels a 6-2 lead.
+Left-hander Anthony Misiewicz gave up a two-out hit to Phil Gosselin and Walsh’s 29th homer of the season in the fourth to give the Angels a 6-2 lead.

 Seattle also loaded the bases with one out in the sixth inning, but managed just one run.